Keyboard shortcuts

 Flush->>WAL: Release segments ≤ segmentID

-1. Active → Immutable – when mt.Size() crosses thresholds (Options.MemTableSize), the memtable is swapped out and pushed onto the flush queue.
+1. Active → Immutable – when mt.walSize + estimate exceeds Options.MemTableSize, the memtable is rotated and pushed onto the flush queue.
 The new active memtable triggers another WAL segment switch.

 2. Flush – the flush manager drains immutable memtables, builds SSTables, logs manifest edits, and releases the WAL segment ID recorded in memTable.segmentID once the SST is durably installed.

 3. RecoveryLSM.recovery scans WAL files, reopens memtables per segment (most recent becomes active), and deletes segments ≤ the manifest’s log pointer.
-Entries are replayed via wal.Manager.ReplaySegment into fresh indexes, rebuilding maxVersion for the oracle.
+Entries are replayed via wal.Manager.ReplaySegment into fresh indexes and the active in-memory state is rebuilt.

 Badger follows the same pattern, while RocksDB often uses skiplist-backed arenas with reference counting—NoKV reuses Badger’s arena allocator for simplicity.